Exactness of limits and colimits in abelian categories revisited: Main results

-\item the bifunctors $\text{Ext}_{\B}^{1}(?,\lim_{\Sigma}(-))$ and $\text{Ext}_{\Fun(\Sigma,\B)}^{1}(\kappa^{\Sigma}(?),-)$ are naturally isomorphic in the obvious way. \end{enumerate} \end{cor} Now, we give a new proof of the following result, which is a particular case of the dual of \cite[Theorem 3.2.8]{Popescu}. \begin{cor} {In the setting of the previous corollary.
-If $\B$ has enough projectives, then the functor $\lim_{\Sigma}$ is exact if and only if the functor $\kappa^{\Sigma}$ }preserves projective objects. \end{cor} \begin{proof} ($\Rightarrow$) It follows by Corollary \ref{cor:lim-exac}(c).
+Now, we give a new proof of the following result, which is a particular case of the dual of \cite[Theorem 3.2.8]{Popescu}. \begin{cor} {In the setting of the previous corollary.
+If $\B$ has enough projectives, then the functor $\lim_{\Sigma}$ is exact if and only if the functor $\kappa^{\Sigma}$ }preserves projective objects.